Chart Color Schemes

 Reservoir - North West has a typical household mix, with a higher-than-average median household size

 Family households comprise 73.9% of all households, including 32.8% couples with children, 27.2% couples without children, and 12.1% single parent families.
-Non-family households make up the remaining 26.1%, with lone person households at 22.8% and group households comprising 3.3%.
-The median household size is 2.6 people, larger than the Greater Melbourne average of 2.4.
+Non-family households account for the remaining 26.1%, with lone person households at 22.8% and group households at 3.3%.
+The median household size is 2.6 people, which is larger than the Greater Melbourne average of 2.4.

 Frequently Asked Questions - Households